 The gameplay revolves around exploring below and beneath the surface.
 You’ll gather resources, find tools, and loot weapons as you explore.
-These three things will “progress” your character, as all of your skills and stats depending on your gear.
+These three things will “progress” your character, as all of your skills and stats depend on your gear.

 There’s also a wider storyline about rescuing and helping NPCs.
 You can find these characters in different parts of the world, save them from a monster, and create a house that suits their needs.
 Also, you can do so alone or in co-op, with up to 8 players online.

 Don’t Starve Together